 Prof. Scott Angus an artist USA came into the old Enmore Rd store and I am putting this up as he is an old friend now and missing him since last we spoke.
-He gifted me with his beautiful collaborative book with his moody and very quirky photos taken on an atypical road trip.
+He gifted me with his beautiful collaborative book with his moody and very quirky photos taken on an atypical road trip looking at the mark of humankind within the natural landscape.
 He signed the book for me.
 Back of store and desk crazy untidy.

-He has also created an interesting body of work on women who dressed as men during the Civil War USA so they could fight.
+He has also created a riveting body of work on women who dressed as men during the Civil War USA so they could fight.
 One woman was put into an asylum after the war for refusing to dress as a woman.
 She eventually died and her fellow male soldiers gave her a proper burial dressed in men's clothes.